Orangedrewce/Orangedrewce.github.io/README.md

 All data is stored exclusively in the browser's localStorage, ensuring complete privacy and offline functionality.

-"Da Vinci Sketch" user interface, where data entry panels appear as grayscale, hand-drawn sketches that "come to life" with full color and modern styling upon user interaction.
-This is complemented by a suite of powerful features, including a historical analytics dashboard with dynamic charts, a secure peer-to-peer data sync using WebRTC (PeerJS) and QR codes, and a robust data backup and CSV export system.
+"Da Vinci Sketch" ui, Data entry panels appear as grayscale, hand-drawn sketches that "come to life" with color and styling upon user interaction.
+This is complemented by a suite of features, including a historical analytics dashboard with dynamic charts, a secure peer-to-peer data sync using WebRTC (PeerJS) and QR codes, and a robust data backup and CSV export system.

-The core recommendation algorithm goes beyond daily inputs, incorporating historical trends for factors like sleep adaptation and injury risk to deliver a truly personalized readiness score, making ClimbSmart a tool for any athlete serious about optimizing their performance and recovery.
+The core recommendation algorithm goes beyond daily inputs, incorporating historical trends for factors like sleep adaptation and injury risk to deliver a personalized readiness score, making ClimbSmart a tool for any athlete serious about optimizing their performance and recovery.